 Customers are not playing against each other nor with each other, but against the dealer which is playing against the customers.

-Based on this principle, I have often observed that extraordinary situations (situations that fundamentally change the setting and environment) happen when we least expect them, precisely because we least expect them: WW1, the 2008 financial crisis, the Arab Spring, the French Revolution, finding a partner (lol).
+Based on this principle, we know that extraordinary situations (situations that fundamentally change the setting and environment) happen when we least expect them, precisely because we least expect them: WW1, the 2008 financial crisis, the Arab Spring, the French Revolution, finding a partner.

 No one or very few people managed to predict these events and when they did, no one listened (Bill Gates, among all people, has been talking about the risk of a virus for years without anyone listening).